m-free777/RAGP/README.md

 Follow the instructions in the [GaussianPro](https://github.com/kcheng1021/GaussianPro)  to setup the environment.

+## Datasets

+We conduct experiments on selected scenes from the following datasets:

+- [NeRF On-the-go](https://rwn17.github.io/nerf-on-the-go/), which contains casually captured real-world scenes with dynamic distractors.
+- [nuScenes](https://www.nuscenes.org/), which provides large-scale urban driving scenes with complex dynamic environments.

+Please refer to the official websites for dataset access and download instructions.

 ## Code Release

-We have released part of the implementation, including the code for rendering and evaluation.
+We have released part of the implementation.
 The remaining code will be made available in a future update.

 ## Acknowledgements